KBNLresearch/xs4all-resources/doc/liesbets-atelier-restoration-notes.md

 > Zou het niet meer precies weten.
 > In eerste instantie maakte ik zelf met de hand een update van de
 > toiletdeur.
 Pas later kwam er dat scriptje.

+I did an attempt at restoring the script, but ran into several problems:

+- It is based on an ancient (1.4) Python version.
+It also uses [gdmodule](https://github.com/Solomoriah/gdmodule) which is [not supported](https://github.com/Solomoriah/gdmodule/issues/3) in Python 3.
+- I managed to upgrade the script and get the core functionality work under Python 2.7 (adding text to image works), but when integrating into site I keep getting "malformed header from script" / "Bad header" errors.
+- Also ZIP file only contains GIFs for lowercase characters (with "u" strangely missing!), no numbers, uppercase, etc.
+- This makes me wonder if script in ZIP was really the production version.

 **Action:** leave as-is for now.